fetchai/agents-aea/docs/protocol-generator.md

 | Multi types                | `<MT>`  | `pt:union[<PT>/<CT>/<PCT>/<PMT>, ..., <PT>/<CT>/<PCT>/<PMT>]` | `pt:union[ct:DataModel, pt:set[pt:str]]` | `Union[DataModel, FrozenSet[str]]` |
 | Optional types             | `<O>`   | `pt:optional[<MT>/<PMT>/<PCT>/<PT>/<CT>]`                                       | `pt:optional[pt:bool]`                   | `Optional[bool]`                   |

-<sup>*</sup> <sub>This is how variable length tuples containing elements of the same type are declared in Python; see <a href="https://docs.python.org/3/library/typing.html#typing.Tuple" target=_blank>here</a> </sub>
+*This is how variable length tuples containing elements of the same type are declared in Python*; see <a href="https://docs.python.org/3/library/typing.html#typing.Tuple" target=_blank>here</a>

 ### Protocol Buffer Schema

-Currently, there are no official method provided by the AEA framework for describing custom types in a programming language independent format.
+Currently, there is no official method provided by the AEA framework for describing custom types in a programming language independent format.
 This means that if a protocol specification includes custom types, the required implementations must be provided manually.

-Therefore, if any of the contents declared in `speech-acts is of a custom type, the specification must then have a second yaml document, containing the protocol buffer schema code for every custom type.
+Therefore, if any of the contents declared in `speech-acts` is of a custom type, the specification must then have a second yaml document, containing the protocol buffer schema code for every custom type.

 You can see an example of the second yaml document in the above protocol specification.